ReDetection/RFBConnection/README.md

-NPDesktop
+RFBConnection
 =========

-An VNC client on iPad which supports Raw, CopyRect and Tight encoding.
+VNC client library for iOS which supports Raw, CopyRect and Tight encoding.
+Extracted from NPDesktop project to play with [Heroes III iOS VNC Client](https://github.com/ReDetection/HeroesClient)

 ---

-Features supported:
+Example project features:

 * Raw, CopyRect and Tight encoding;
 * Pan and zoom of the desktop view with gestures;